 Analysis: Books, Articles, Etc.

-Although traditional, paid databases generally contain the most comprehensive collections of journals and other secondary sources, a number of sites provide similar content for free.
+Although traditional, paid databases generally contain the most comprehensive collections of journals and other secondary sources, a number of sites provide useful content for free.

 Book, Article, and Working Paper Databases